New generalisation of Jacobi's derivative formula: Generalization of Jacobi's formula

+where $\{p_3,p_4\} = \K \backslash \{p_1,p_2\}$ for each pair $\{p_1,p_2\}$.
+In fact, the multiplier $\epsilon$ equals~$1$, and remains the same for all partitions $\I_2 \cup \J_2$ in all genera.
+This accords with the statement of Remark~\ref{R:eOrd} that multiplier $\epsilon$ in the general Thomae formula for second order theta derivatives is the same in all genera. \end{proof}

-\begin{rem} Theorem~\ref{T:D2thetaGradRepr} provides expressions for second derivative theta constants in terms of theta constants and first derivative theta constants.
+\begin{rem} Theorem~\ref{T:D2thetaGradRepr} provides expressions for second order theta derivatives in terms of theta constants and first order theta derivatives.
 This can be considered as a \emph{generalization of Jacobi's derivative formula}.
-Each entry of $\partial^2 \theta[\I_2]$ with $\I_2=\I_0\backslash \K$ equals a quadratic form, namely:
+Each entry of $\partial^2 \theta[\I_2]$ with $\I_2=\I_0\backslash \K$ equals a symmetric bilinear form with matrix $\hat{R}$, namely:

 where in the case of $\K=\{i_1,i_2,i_3\} \subset \I_0$